-Infectious bloody diarrhoea must be reported promptly, preferably by telephone, to the local Health Protection Unit.
+Infectious bloody diarrhoea must be reported promptly, preferably by telephone.
 Management is supportive:

-- Early fluid resuscitation: intravenous volume expansion has been associated with renal protection in vero cytotoxin-producing E. coli (VTEC) infections.
+- Early fluid resuscitation: intravenous volume expansion has been associated with renal protection in VTEC infections.

 - Monitor for features of HUS (oliguria, oedema and weight gain, pallor; monitor blood count, platelets, renal function and electrolytes).

 - Avoid antidiarrhoeal drugs and opioid analgesics.
-An association with the risk of developing HUS or neurological complications of VTEC infection have been reported with the use of antimotility agents and opioid analgesics.
+An association with the risk of developing HUS or neurological complications of VTEC infection has been reported with the use of antimotility agents and opioid analgesics.

 - There is some evidence that antibiotic treatment may be a risk factor for HUS and there is insufficient evidence to recommend antibiotic treatment for VTEC infection.
 Some reports have suggested that antibiotics are contra-indicated.